danielelozzi/SPEED/README.md

 * **Event-Based Analysis:** Processes data segmented by events defined in `events.csv`.
 * **Un-Enriched Data Support:** An option in the GUI to indicate "un-enriched" data analysis.
 When selected, `gaze_enriched.csv` and `fixations_enriched.csv` become optional.
 The analysis adapts to calculate only the metrics possible with the available data.
 * **Feature Extraction:** Calculates key metrics for:
-    * Fixations (number, duration, position) - *Available only with enriched data*.
-    * Blinks (number, duration).
+    * **Fixations**: Number, duration, and normalized position (x, y).
+    * **Blinks**: Number and duration.
-    * Pupillometry (start, end, average, std diameter).
+    * **Pupillometry**: Start, end, average, and standard deviation of pupil diameter.
-    * Gaze Movements (number, duration, displacement) - *Available only with enriched data*.
-* **Comprehensive Visualizations (PDF):**
-    * Pupil diameter periodograms and spectrograms.
-    * Readable histograms with units for gaze elevation, pupil diameter, fixation duration, blink duration, and saccade duration.
-    * Gaze path and fixation path plots.
-    * Heatmaps of fixation density.
-    * Movement path plots.
+    * **Gaze Movements**: Number, duration, and displacement.
+Calculated from enriched gaze data if available, otherwise estimated from saccade data.
+* **Comprehensive Visualizations (PDF):** The software calculates the necessary metrics to generate periodograms, spectrograms, histograms (e.g., for fixation/saccade duration), gaze paths, and heatmaps. *Note: The actual generation of PDF files is commented out in the main analysis script (`speed_script_events.py`) but can be enabled*.
-* **Integrated Analysis Video (MP4):** Combines internal (eye) and external (scene) video feeds with a real-time pupil diameter time series plot.
+* **Integrated Analysis Video (MP4):** The GUI includes an option to generate a video combining the internal (eye) and external (scene) video feeds with a real-time plot of the pupil diameter time series. *Note: The implementation of this feature is a placeholder in the main script and needs to be completed*.
 * **Summary Results:** Aggregates all calculated features into a single `summary_results_<participant_name>.csv` file.

 -----